Logging

 }

-objects in case you have loggers that are doing very
+You can register multiple IActorRuntimeLog objects in case you have consumers that are doing very

 different things.
-The runtime will invoke each callback for every registered IActorRuntimeLog
+The runtime will invoke each callback for every registered IActorRuntimeLog.

 The following is an example of how to do this: